hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 `
 end
 ```
-Now cut & paste the output (4 lines, starting with 'being 644 ...') into your remote shell after executing:
+Cut & paste the output (4 lines, starting with 'being 644 ...') into this command:
+Decode:
 ```
 $ uudecode
 begin 644 issue-net-COPY